 In addition to the quarry boardwalk, the preserve features over three miles of trails.

 The red trail is the longest at 1.2 miles and traverses the heart of the preserve and helps to connect Macfadden’s wetland with the nature center.
-The white trail, at .6 encircles the nature center and goes through gardens and around Quarry Pond.
-The .6 orange trail traverses in the western section of the preserve near Flat Rock.
+The white trail, at .6 of a mile encircles the nature center and goes through gardens and around Quarry Pond.
+The .6 of a mile orange trail traverses in the western section of the preserve near Flat Rock.

 Flora and Fauna

 NJ’s geology, topography and soil, climate, plant-plant and plant-animal relationships, and the human impact on the environment are all discussed in great detail.
 Twelve plant habitats are described and the authors were good enough to put in examples of where to visit!

 Click here for more information!

 Fauna found in Englewood’s Flat Rock Brook Nature Center includes:

 The preserve is open for hiking seven days a week from dawn to dusk.